-3C-1 funde ed Te echni cal S uppo ort/O pera tion s Ar alys sis F Proje ects Federal Planning Factor Alternative-Mode Planning and Coordination Community Transportation Technical Assistance Program Environmental Justice Analysis Methodology Review Freight Planning Support Greenhouse Gas Reduction Strategy Cost-Effectiveness Analysis Household-Survey Based Travel Profiles and Trends Identifying Areas with Mode -Shift Opportunities Land Use, Demographics, and Mode Shift in Transportation Livable Community Workshop Program Pedestrian Signal Phasing Study Regional Transit Service Planning Technical Support - FFY 2014 Roadway Safety Audits TIP Project Impacts Before-After Evaluation - FFY 2014 Transportation Investments for Economic Development Travel Data Forecasts Travel Operations Analyses 1 Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. х х x x x x 2 Increase the safety of the transportation system for all motorized and nonmotorized users. x х x x x x x 3 Increase the ability of the transportation system to support homeland security and to safeguard the personal security of all motorized and nonmotorized users. x x 4 Increase accessibility and mobility of people and freight. x х х х х х x x х x x х 5 Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns. x x x x x x x x x x x 6 Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. x х х х x х x x 7 Promote efficient system management and operation. х х x х x x x 8 Emphasize the preservation of the existing transportation system. x x effort to rate proposed projects against focus areas that highlight the MPO's goals, visions, and policies.
-These focus areas, which were used to support the development of staff and UPWP committee recommendations for new projects for FFY 2014, included an area entitled "Supports Performance-Based Planning."
-Of the new projects recommended for inclusion in this UPWP, four projects received "major consideration" rating in this area and another three received a "minor consideration" rating in this area.
+3C-funded Technical Support/Operations Analysis Project ts Federal Planning Factor Alternative-Mode Planning and Coordination Community Transportation Technical Assistance Program Environmental Justice Analysis Methodology Review Freight Planning Support Greenhouse Gas Reduction Strategy Cost-Effectiveness Analysis Household Survey-Based Travel Profiles and Trends Identifying Areas with Mode Shift Opportunities Land Use, Demographics, and Mode Shift in Transportation Livable Community Workshop Program Pedestrian Signal Phasing Study Regional Transit Service Planning Technical Support - FFY 2014 Roadway Safety Audits TIP Project Impacts Before-After Evaluation - FFY 2014 Transportation Investments for Economic Development Travel Data Forecasts Travel Operations Analyses 1 Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency. x Х х х х х 2 Increase the safety of the transportation system for all motorized and nonmotorized users. х х х х х х х 3 Increase the ability of the transportation system to support homeland security and to safeguard the personal security of all motorized and nonmotorized users. x х 4 Increase accessibility and mobility of people and freight. х х х х х х х х x х х х 5 Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns. х х x x x x Х х х х х 6 Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. х х х х х x x х 7 Promote efficient system management and operation. х х x х х х х 8 Emphasize the preservation of the existing transportation system. x х effort to rate proposed projects against focus areas that highlight the MPO's goals, visions, and policies.
+These focus areas, which were used to support the development of staff and the MPO's UPWP Committee recommendations for new projects for FFY 2014, included an area titled "Supports Performance-Based Planning."
+Of the new projects recommended for inclusion in this UPWP, four projects received a "major consideration" rating in this area and another three received a "minor consideration" rating in this area.

 There are also several ongoing projects that discuss performance measure-related activities.
-The Long-Range Transportation Plan description (page 5-16) specifically mentions that "the MPO will develop performance measures and incorporate performance-based planning into LRTP and TIP decision making" and that work products will include "[continuing] to develop performance measures to be used in monitoring the implementation of the LRTP and the TIP."
-The TIP program description (page 5-28) refers to updates that may be made to the evaluation criteria in response to the development of MPO performance measures.
+The Long-Range Transportation Plan description (page 5-15) specifically mentions that "the MPO will develop performance measures and incorporate performance-based planning into LRTP and TIP decision making" and that work products will include "[continuing] to develop performance measures to be used in monitoring the implementation of the LRTP and the TIP."
+The TIP program description (page 5-27) refers to updates that may be made to the evaluation criteria in response to the development of MPO performance measures.